Asimov-Chuang/DeepHalo/6ydQ-3.md

 > Q: “For each j ∈S, define a utility function uj(T), which represents the utility of alternative j when the context is the subset T ⊆S{j}.”
 This is quite confusing.

+A:
-A: We hope to clarify here that the mentioned definition regarding $u_j(T)$ is regarding the universal logit model, which generalizes the MNL model by allowing context-dependent utilities.
+(Delete) We hope to clarify here that the mentioned definition regarding $u_j(T)$ is regarding the universal logit model, which generalizes the MNL model by allowing context-dependent utilities.
 MNL, as a special case of the universal logit model, is less expressive as it assumes IIA and the utility $u_j$ is only related to item j, not the whole choice set.
+Regarding the confusing notation,

+(Keep only this)
-Regarding the confusing notation, we will only introduce the utility function $u_j(S)$ instead, and only introduce the notation $T$ which emphasizes the context information (subset excluding the item j itself).
+We will only introduce the utility function $u_j(S)$ instead, and only introduce the notation $T$ which emphasizes the context information (subset excluding the item j itself).

 > Q: “Here, $XT∪{j}∈R^{d_x ×J}$ denotes the matrix formed by replacing the feature vectors not in the subset T ∪{j}with zero.” —> rephrase.